Who we are

 In November 2019 the UK Working Group on NCDs became the UK’s national NCD alliance.

 The current chair of the UK Working Group is Katy Cooper.
-Katy is an independent consultant with over 15 years’ experience in the prevention of NCDs, and works with organisations both within the Working Group (including C3 Collaborating for Health, World Obesity and WCRF International) and outside (including WHO Europe, the Access to Nutrition Initiative (the Netherlands), VicHealth (Australia) and the Danish Red Cross).
-She was one of the founders of the UK Working Group in 2018 and was its coordinator from its inception until summer 2020.
+Katy is an independent consultant with 20 years’ experience in the prevention of NCDs, and has worked with organisations both within the Working Group (including the NCD Alliance, World Obesity and WCRF International) and outside (including WHO, the Access to Nutrition Initiative (the Netherlands), VicHealth (Australia) and the Danish Red Cross).
+She was one of the founders of the UK Working Group in 2018 and was its coordinator from its inception until summer 2020, when she assumed the role of chair.

 Want to get involved?